 - Achieving an improved understanding of customer demand to help monitor and avert potential household water-efficiency problems e.g. leaks.

-- Optimise the use of data around consumption patterns to truly understand and influence customer behaviour.
+- Optimise the use of data around consumption patterns to truly understand and influence customer behavior.

-- Helping households to reduce water consumption and practice more sustainable behaviours with guidance to achieve this, specific to that household.
+- Helping households to reduce water consumption and practice more sustainable behaviors with guidance to achieve this, specific to that household.